Primary education in England, Wales, Scotland and N Ireland

 In Wales, schools are inspected by Estyn at least every six years.
 They are graded from 1 (outstanding) to 5 (poor).

-In Scotland, Her Majesty's Inspectorate for Education (HMIe) monitors schools.
-They choose a random sample of 240 schools across the country to assess each year.
+In Scotland, schools are monitored by Education Scotland.
+They choose a random sample of schools across the country to assess each year.
 Schools are not given a specific result or grade, but a letter explaining the strengths, weaknesses and targets.

 Northern Irish schools are inspected by the Education and Training Inspectorate (ETI) on a risk-based schedule, so schools that are causing concern will be inspected more frequently.
 Schools can be rated as Outstanding, Very Good, Good, Satisfactory, Inadequate or Unsatisfactory.